geomemo/geomemo.github.io/README.md

 ![](assets/img/1707917524986.jpeg)
 ## Geographer (M.Sc.) and GIS Expert

-Mehmet Girtten is a geographer with a Master's degree, specializing in GIS mapping and transportation demand management.
-Currently, he collaborates on the local transportation plan development for a transportation association, focusing on geospatial data analysis and visualization for the 2025 transportation plan.
+I am a dedicated Geospatial Analyst with an M.Sc. in Geography, specializing in Geographic Information Systems (GIS) and transportation demand management.
+Based in Essen, Germany, I have significant experience in GIS mapping, data visualization, and transportation planning.
+I am passionate about leveraging geospatial data to develop innovative mobility solutions.

 ### Expertise:
 - **GIS Mapping:** Advanced skills in geographic information systems.